dannysepler/refactoring-workshop/1_grep/README.md

 ## Using regex in `grep`

-Owl are a big theme in Harry Potter 🦉 -- let's find some!
+Owls are a big theme in Harry Potter 🦉 -- let's find some!

 ```bash
 grep owl ex1_harry.txt